 estimate_xtilt_ztilt#

-- EBSDDetector.estimate_xtilt_ztilt(degrees: bool = False, is_outlier: list | tuple | ndarray | None = None) float | tuple[float, float][source]#
+- EBSDDetector.estimate_xtilt_ztilt(degrees: bool = False, is_outlier: list | tuple | ndarray | None = None) tuple[float, float][source]#

-Estimate the tilts about the detector \(X_d\) and \(Z_d\) axes.
+Return estimated tilts about the detector \(X_d\) and \(Z_d\) axes.

-See the reference frame tutorial for details on the detector sample geometry.
+See the reference frame tutorial for details on the detector-sample geometry.

 Estimates are found by fitting a hyperplane to